Syn-Sat/Surrogate_Modelling/README.md

-# Surrogate Modelling For Thermodynnamic Properties Using ML
+# Surrogate Modelling For Thermodynamic Properties Using ML